Entanglement Hamiltonian Tomography in Quantum Simulation

 In region III, we observe a dip in the entanglement entropy at $ct\approx N$ which reflects the (approximate) revival of the initial state due to the finite system size \cite{Calabrese2016, Modak_2020}.
 At this time, pairs of quasi-particles that have been reflected at the boundaries meet again at their origins.
-The EH parameters show dynamical oscillations and non-vanishing momentum terms account for traveling quasi-particles leaving the subsystem $A$.
-We observe however a significant drop of the fidelity [see Fig.~\ref{fig:CFT} c)] of the estimated density matrix.
-This shows that the above ansatz in terms of energy and momentum densities can not fully represent the actual entanglement Hamiltonian in region III.
-Here, the fidelity of the reconstructed density matrix is expected to be enlarged through systematic inclusion of additional terms.
+The EH parameters show dynamical oscillations and non-vanishing momentum terms accounting for traveling quasi-particles leaving the subsystem $A$.
+In this region, both fidelities shown in Fig.~\ref{fig:CFT} are decreasing, whereby the ansatz including momentum terms still performs significantly better.
+This shows that even an ansatz including both energy and momentum densities can not fully represent the actual entanglement Hamiltonian in region III.
+In principle, the fidelity of the reconstructed density matrix can be enlarged via a systematic inclusion of additional terms, thereby discovering the relevant higher order terms in the EH.
 This highlights the potential of EHT to provide insights on form and structure of the EH, in regimes without theoretical predictions.